 The cholinesterase inhibitors (donepezil/Aricept, rivastigmine/Exelon, galantamine/Razadyne) and the NMDA receptor antagonist memantine (Namenda) remain on every dementia treatment ladder.
 They produce modest symptomatic benefit, typically a 6–12 month delay in clinical decline.
 Side-effect profile (GI for cholinesterase inhibitors; sedation and dizziness for memantine) often determines tolerability.
 NYRx covers all four generically without PA.

-The single most important financial and legal conversation a NY dementia family will have is with a NY-licensed elder-law attorney, while the person with dementia still has capacity.
+Nobody wants to sit their mother down and talk about who signs for her when she no longer can.
+It feels like giving up on her.
+It is the opposite: doing it early is how you protect her choices while she can still make them.
+The single most important legal conversation a NY dementia family will have is with a NY-licensed elder-law attorney, while the person with dementia still has capacity.
 The legal window closes earlier than families think.

 5.1 Health Care Proxy, Public Health Law Article 29-C